netsys-edinburgh/CoreKube/docs/Evaluation.md

 ![Screenshot of configured parameters](./images/deployment-config.png)

-5. Move onto Step 3, and give an optional name to the experiment.
+5. Then give an optional name to the experiment.
 The node graph on the page should show 6 nodes: three for the Nervion cluster (`master`, `slave0`, and `slave1`) and three for the CoreKube cluster (`masterck`, `ck_slave0`, and `ck_slave1`).
-6. Move onto Step 4, and finalize the instantiation by clicking on "Finish" as there is no need to schedule the deployment.
+6. Finalize the installation by clicking on "Finish" as there is no need to schedule the deployment.

 The experiment is deployed and ready when, within the "List View" tab, all rows have a status of "ready" and say "Finished" for the "Startup" column.
 This can take 10-15 minutes.